 4. Playing and interaction

-Babies start to move their heads as a part of the play or towards sounds in the initial months.
-It can be a part of interaction in the early years of life.
+Babies start to move their heads as a part of social interaction in the initial months. .
 You may notice increased head shaking when your baby is excited.

 A baby may use head-shake as a mode of non-verbal communication.
 As the baby grows older, they may shake their head along with making sounds to express emotions or demand something.